z3nz/my-jsql/README.md

 ```

 ### .d()
-Nothing needs to be passed for a delete.
+Nothing needs to be passed for a `DELETE FROM`.

 ```javascript
 // DELETE FROM users WHERE id=1